behzaadh/runIX/README.md

-# runIX
-Run the Intersect (IX) reservoir simulator (SLB software) by assigning different time steps, allowing for the modification of parameters as needed.
+##Intersect (IX) Simulator with Restart Files

+#Overview
+This MATLAB code serves as a simulator for the Intersect (IX) reservoir simulator (SLB software), designed to create restart files at specified time steps during the simulation.
+The user provides the initial restart time, and the code runs the simulation until the specified end time, generating restart files at regular intervals.